PDFRCW 70A.02.110

 (c) Create an online performance dashboard to publish performance measures and outcomes as referenced in RCW 70A.02.090 for the state and each covered agency.

-(7) The department of health must coordinate with the consolidated technology services agency to address cybersecurity and data protection for all data collected by the department.
+(7) The department of health must coordinate with Washington technology solutions to address cybersecurity and data protection for all data collected by the department.

 (8)(a) With input and assistance from the council, the department of health must establish an interagency work group to assist covered agencies in incorporating environmental justice into agency decision making.
 The work group must include staff from each covered agency directed to implement environmental justice provisions under this chapter and may include members from the council.
 The department of health shall provide assistance to the interagency work group by: